 Overtime pay in excess of an annual cap is not included in the definition of wages.
 It should not be reported to the Retirement System and cannot be used in a final average salary calculation.

-This overtime cap for fiscal year 2013 (April 1, 2012 through March 31, 2013) is $15,000.
 The overtime cap increases each fiscal year.
 The amount of the increase is based on the Consumer Price Index on December 31 of the previous year.

 You should report overtime until the member has reached the overtime cap for that fiscal year.
 Once the cap has been reached, you should not report any additional overtime paid to that member for the remainder of the fiscal year.
 The member’s salary and days worked must still be reported; only overtime pay that exceeds the cap should not be reported.
 In addition, contributions should not be collected on any overtime amounts greater than the cap.

 |Fiscal Year*||Overtime Limit|